 Travel Deal – Fiji

 Fiji is one of the countries where Americans can stay four months or more on a tourist visa, so this is a place to combine slow travel with island hopping and perhaps hiking in the mountainous interiors.
 This is not a backpacker-level bargain like you’ll find in Southeast Asia, but they do grow a lot of their own food here so it’s not a place where everything has to be imported.
-When I visited last month, I was pleasantly surprised by the prices for groceries, food, taxis, and local beers.
+When I visited two years ago, I was pleasantly surprised by the prices for groceries, food, taxis, and local beers.

 Travel Splurge – Australia

 For the first few years of this decade, the Australian dollar was at or above par with the greenback, but as I write this, one Ben Franklin $100 will fetch you more than 130 Aussie dollars.
 It’s been a long time since anything in Australia has been considered cheap, but now you won’t have a heart attack when you get your dinner bill.

 The big kicker here (and for Fiji or New Zealand) is the flight cost, not to mention the time spent in transit on that flight.
 Check prices here for most of the international options, but figure you’re going to pay north of $1,100 round trip unless you find a great deal.
 If you have the time, get a “circle the pacific” deal instead and make several stops.

 How about you?
 Where have you gotten more than you expected from your travel dollar when vacationing abroad?